National Cowboy Poetry Rodeo

 The 2017 Adult Medallion Hunt is city wide on public property.
 Clues will be posted beginning Thursday, August 3.
 It will be posted at the Fairgrounds Info Booth at 1 pm.
 The person who finds the medallion should bring it to the Info Booth on the east side of Sterl Hall.

 The 2017 Kids Medallion Hunt will be on the fairgrounds only, open from the Eisenhower Park to the Carnival, and excluding the stadium, show arenas, and barns.
 There will be one medallion to be found each day, Thursday through Saturday, at a different location each day.
-Clues will be posted Thursday through Saturday at 1 pm to the Facebook page specified above, and on the Fairgrounds Information Booth.
+Clues will be posted Thursday through Saturday at 1 pm at the Fairgrounds Information Booth.
 The child who finds the medallion and brings it to the Info Booth will receive a gift card!

 This event is open to everyone, not just 4-Hers.
 Teams will consist of 5 individuals of any age.
 No more than 3 team members may be of the same gender (ex.
 3 male and 2 female or 3 female and 2 male).
 Entry forms can be picked up at the CKFF Information Booth (east side of Sterl Hall).
 Entries are due by noon on Saturday.

 The competition will follow Bucket Calves, at the Large Livestock Arena.

 Events will run in a head-to-head relay competition.
 Each teammate is required to do one, and only one, of the five events.
 Events will be completed in the order stated below.
 Once an event is complete, the next may not begin until the individual’s hand is tagged by his or her teammate upon finishing the prior event.